What Happens to Excess Proceeds From a Foreclosure Sale

-If you default on your mortgage payments, the lender (or the subsequent loan owner) will likely foreclose.
+If you default on your mortgage payments, the lender will likely foreclose.
 In most states, a foreclosure ends with a public auction where the property is sold to a new owner.

-When a foreclosure sale results in excess proceeds—money over and above what's needed to pay off all the liens on the property—this surplus money belongs to you (the homeowner), not the lender.
+When a foreclosure sale results in surplus funds (money over and above what's needed to pay off all the liens on the property), this extra money belongs to you (the homeowner), not the lender.

 How Foreclosure Sales Work